These tech companies are all shunning Russia over the Ukraine war

 Spotify

-The audio streaming giant has closed its Russian office indefinitely and removed all content from Russian state-owned media outlets RT and Sputnik, in response to what it described as Moscow's "unprovoked attack on Ukraine".
+The audio streaming giant has closed its Russian office indefinitely and removed all content from Russian state-owned media outlets RT and Sputnik, over what it called Moscow's "unprovoked attack on Ukraine".

 Nokia